-Also called “stock fraud” and “investment fraud,” securities fraud in Las Vegas, Nevada, is generating false information to induce investors to buy or sell stocks.
-Common scenarios of securities fraud include the following:
+Also called “stock fraud” and “investment fraud,” securities fraud in Nevada is generating false information to induce investors to buy or sell stocks.
+Nevada's six main securities fraud crimes are:

 - A broker creating a fake account

-- A public company insider buying or selling the company's stock based on non-publicly-disclosed information (also called “insider trading”)
+- A public company insider buying or selling the company's stock based on non-publicly-disclosed information (“insider trading”)

 - A broker investing client funds in risky ventures without disclosing the risk factor to the client (“unsuitability”)